LasticXYZ/squid-sdk/README.md

 # GraphQl query builder

-This repository is inspired by [kodadot/uniquery](https://github.com/kodadot/uniquery) repository.
+This repository is part of the LasticXYZ project.
+Originally based on code from [kodadot/uniquery](https://github.com/kodadot/uniquery).
+Adapted and modified by LasticXYZ.
 Shoutout to [@vikiival](https://github.com/vikiival) for creating the original code.

 ## How to use